3milesWind/TrionLink-DataBase/README.md

 - Meeting
 1. time format (hh:mm) check for hh and mm
+2. (Important) check all files since one of the attributes (meet_required) is deleted, so insertion and deletion part of meeting would have some errors.

 - Section
 1. should check if enrollmentlimit and waitlist are numeric